awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-message-queues.rst

 method with a :aws-java-class:`ListQueuesRequest <services/sqs/model/ListQueuesRequest>` object.

 Using the :methodname:`listQueues` overload without any parameters returns *all queues*, up to 1,000 queues.
-You can filter the returned results by passing it a queue name prefix in the :code-java:`ListQueuesRequest` object.
+You can supply a queue name prefix to the :code-java:`ListQueuesRequest` object to limit the results to queues that match that prefix.

 **Imports**